Lumbar Sympathetic Nerve Block

 Ask your healthcare provider about any activity restrictions after the procedure.
 You should be able to eat and drink normally.
 Ask when you should resume your normal medicines.
 Make sure to follow all your healthcare provider’s instructions for care.

-It is common to have pain at the injection site for a day or two.
+It is common to have pain at the injection site for 1 or 2 days.
 Many people feel relief from their pain soon after the procedure.
 This relief might last a few hours, a few days, or longer depending on the medicine used.

-Call your healthcare provider if you have any of these symptoms:
+Call your provider if you have any of these symptoms:

 • Severe pain